Drinking water quality · 2024

 What's in Midland, TX tap water

 18 contaminants were measured in the Midland, TX water system's 2024 annual report.
-Each is shown below against its federal limit.
+Each is shown below against its federal limit — 2 sit at or above that limit.

 - Reporting year